minosiants/codecrafters-http-server-rust/README.md

 My primary development expertise lies in JVM-based world.
 I began with Java and then fortunately moved to Scala, and FP.
 Since then I've been infected with FP :) .
 Unfortunately, despite Scala is great, its popularity has significantly declined in recent years.
 In Australia, for instance, Scala job opportunities are virtually nonexistent.
-Java is not hot anymore as it used to be thankfully Typescript.
+Java is not hot anymore as it used to be thankfully to Typescript.
 Personally, I find coding in Java far less exciting than working with languages that have better FP support.
 Without a heavy use features like algebraic data types (ADTs), newtypes, pattern matching, and functional composition when you relay a lot on a compiler is difficult to write maintainable and less buggy code.